|

 54-yard touchdown pass and kicked two extra points in a

 losing effort against the Giants.
-In his career, Red ran
+In his NFL career, Red

-for 57 yards on 15 attempts, scoring a rushing touchdown
+rushed for 57 yards on 15 attempts with a touchdown,

-In 1995, Red was inducted into Willard High School Hall
+In 1995, Red was inducted into the Willard High School

-of Fame.
-Red was inducted into the Geneva College
+Hall of Fame.
+Red was also inducted into the Geneva

 2020 Legacy Hall of Fame Class.